hvalls/invoicetastic/README.md

 # Invoicetastic
-Invoicetastic is a CLI-based tool for generating invoices as PDF from a YAML file.
+Invoicetastic is a CLI-based tool for generating PDF invoices.

 # Installation

-In order to use Invoicetastic, first you need to install `texlive` tool in your system.
+In order to use Invoicetastic, first you need to install `texlive` tool in your system

 Then, build it from sources: